raphaelsuzuki/wordpress-tarsnap-backups/README.md

 - Requires root access for comprehensive site backup
 - Backups are stored with deduplication only
-- No builtin restore functionality: You need to use tarsnap commands to manually restore your sites
+- No builtin restoration functionality: You'll need to use tarsnap commands to manually restore your sites

 ## Retention Policy